gschifer/cadastro-escolar/README.md

   - Download all the files
   - Copy and paste the extracted file into your htdocs folder.
+  - Remove the index.html file the serves us only to bring us our frontEnd page static that is hosted by GitHub Pages.
-  - Inside the folder you extracted, you can see three sql files, import it all of them to your mysql database.
+  - Inside the folder you extracted, you can see the "cadastro_escola.sql" file, import it to your MySQL database.
   - Configure the credentials inside of conexao.php, depending on your local setting.
   - After that, check the output in your browse.

 # User flow

   - Acess the file "login-page.php".
-  - In order to you access all applications you need to register a user in the upper right corner of the site.
+  - In order to you access all applications you need to register a user in the upper right corner of the site, or you can acces by the default user:
+  login: admin and password: admin.
   - After you conclude the registration, you can now access using your login and password.
   - All the options are intuitive so you can easily add, edit, delete and search for students and classes.